Updated May 30, 2022

 The Road to Hana is a wonderful experience for kids if you do it right.
 The different species of plants, cascading waterfalls, beaches, and hikes are all fascinating for kids and adults alike.

-That being said, I would absolutely not take kids on a one-day roundtrip drive to Hana.
+That being said, I would absolutely not drive the road to Hana with kids on a one-day roundtrip drive.
 It is a LONG day in the car for little ones even if you make frequent stops.
 Plan to stay at least one night in Hana if you are driving the Road to Hana with kids.

 Road to Hana Stops